3rd United States Colored Infantry Regiment

 The 3rd United States Colored Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.
+Josiah T. Walls served in it as did Henry Harmon.

 The regiment's battle flag was designed by African-American ornamental artist and portraitist David Bustill Bowser, and was "one of the first widely viewed, positive images of African Americans painted by an African American," according to historians at the Pennsylvania Historical and Museum Commission.

 Service

-The 3rd United States Colored Infantry Regiment was organized at Philadelphia, Pa beginning August 3, 1863 and mustered in August 10, 1863.
+The 3rd United States Colored Infantry Regiment was organized at Philadelphia, Pennsylvania beginning August 3, 1863 and mustered on August 10, 1863.
 Its colonel was Benjamin Chew Tilghman.

 August 3–10, 1863.
 Ordered to Dept. of the South.
 Attached to 4th Brigade, Morris Island, S. C., 10th Corps, Dept. of the South, to November, 1863.
 3rd Brigade, Morris Island, S. C., 10th Corps, to January, 1864.
 Montgomery's Brigade, District of Hilton Head, S. C., 10th Corps, to February, 1864.
 2nd Brigade, Vodges' Division, District of Florida, Dept. of the South, to April, 1864.
 District of Florida, Dept. of the South, to October, 1864.
 4th Separate Brigade, District of Florida, Dept. of the South, to July, 1865.
 Dept. of Florida to October, 1865.

 The 3rd U.S. Colored Infantry mustered out of service October 31, 1865.